bcgov/digital_marketplace/README.md

 # If you don't need to be able to sign into the app or already have keycloak:
-docker-compose up -d # Start a local PostgreSQL server in the background. npm run migrations:latest # Run all database migrations. docker stop dm_app # Stop the app container so it doesn't interfere with the next two terminals.
+docker-compose up -d # Start a local PostgreSQL server in the background. npm run migrations:latest # Run all database migrations.

 # If you need to sign in to the app and don't already have keycloak:
 docker-compose -f docker-compose.keycloak.yml up # Start local postgres and keycloak servers